Suppressors laying on a black background

 Confidently Invest in a Suppressor with Silencer Central

 The market for suppressors is plentiful, and narrowing it down to the right one for you and your budget can be confusing.
-Thankfully, our staff has been shooting and selling suppressors for more than 15 years.
-Suffice it to say that we’ve got a pretty good handle on which silencers make for a good investment when you’re trying to keep within a budget.
+Thankfully, our staff has been shooting and selling suppressors for many years.
+Suffice it to say that we’ve got a pretty good handle on which silencers make for a good investment when you're trying to keep within a budget.
 If you’re having trouble deciding, don’t hesitate to reach out to us.
 We’ll happily talk you through the options and then, when you’re ready, get you on your way to silencer ownership and suppressed shooting in the most affordable way possible!